kacykuni/kacykuni.github.io/essays/smart-questions.md

 ```

 In this example the asker clearly stated what program he is using and the issues that he is having.
 They provide their code directly into the question to give more context with the trouble they are having and provide the efforts they have already tried in order to fix the problem which has led them to ask other people on StackOverflow because they seem to have hit a wall trying to solve it themselves.
-The grammer mistakes in their question is very limited which adds to the clarity of their question which helps their question more understandable than those with type-o's.
+The grammar mistakes in their question is very limited which adds to the clarity of their question which helps their question more understandable than those with type-o's.

 ## Not smart question

-While I don't believe that there is such thing as a 'stupid' question.
-I do believe that the way you present your question and yourself can defintely affect the answers that you will recieve.
+While I don't believe that there is such a thing as a 'stupid' question.
+I do believe that the way you present your question and yourself can definitely affect the answers that you will receive.

 ```
 Q: reconnection issue in WhiskeySockets / Baileys